Tutorial: Module Defaults

 }

-to find the root directory of the repository, then specifying the path to the Module Defaults module from there.
+to locate the root directory of the repository, then specifying the path to the Module Defaults module relative to that root.

-Dependencies are a Terragrunt concept that allow you to specify that certain other infrastructure units must be applied before this one.
-Dependencies can be leveraged regardless of the source of the underlying module.
-This means that an infrastructure unit that uses a defaults module can reference dependencies the same way as an infrastructure unit that does not.
+Dependencies are a Terragrunt concept that allow you to specify infrastructure units that must be applied before the current one.
+Dependencies work regardless of the source of the underlying module.
+This means that infrastructure units using a defaults module can reference dependencies in the same way as those that do not.

 dependency "kms" {